Power-Components/livewire-powergrid/README.md

 <hr>

-<sup><b>Notice of Non-Affiliation and Disclaimer:</b> Livewire PowerGrid is not affiliated, associated, endorsed by, or in any way officially connected with the Laravel Livewire - copyright by Caleb Porzio.</sup>
+<sup><b>Notice of Non-Affiliation and Disclaimer:</b> Livewire PowerGrid is not affiliated with, associated with, endorsed by, or in any way officially connected with the <a href="https://laravel-livewire.com" target="_blank">Laravel Livewire</a> - copyright by Caleb Porzio.</sup>